Injustice: Gods Among Us (comics)

-Injustice: Gods Among Us is an American comic book series that serves as the prequel to the fighting video game of the same name.
+Injustice: Gods Among Us is an American comic book series that serves as a prequel to the fighting video game of the same name.
 The series takes place in an alternate reality, where Superman descends into villainy following his family's death at the Joker's hands.
 The Justice League is split by those who put their trust in Superman, establishing the totalitarian One Earth Regime, while Batman forms an insurgency out of the other half of the League to fight back against the Regime.

 The series was written by Tom Taylor and Brian Buccellato, and illustrated by a number of artists, including Jheremy Raapack, Mike S. Miller, Bruno Redondo, Tom Derenick, and others.
 It was released digitally by DC Comics from January 2013 to September 2016, and was later released in physical comic book form and collected in trade paperback and hardcover editions.

 Plot

 The story is split into the five years preceding the Injustice: Gods Among Us video game.
-While Year Zero takes place before Year One and tells the story of how and where the Joker got the idea to drive Superman to madness, Year One to Year Four sees Superman's totalitarian regime fighting against one enemy after another.
-"Year Five" brings the narrative to that of the game, setting up the events that take place.
+While Year Zero takes place before Year One and tells the story of how the Joker got the idea to drive Superman to madness, Year One to Year Four sees Superman's totalitarian regime fighting against one enemy after another.
+Year Five concludes the struggle between Superman's regime and Batman's insurgency, as the latter attempt to summon counterparts of the Justice League from another universe for help, setting up the events of the game.

 Year Zero

+Year Zero features the Joker escaping from Arkham Asylum and breaking into Blackgate Prison to free Andre Chavard, whom he forces into helping him find an evil mystical amulet known as the Amulet of Apophis, using his grandson Stefan as leverage.

+As the amulet had been buried in the past in the deepest part of the Mariana Trench by Alan Scott following World War II, the Joker teams up with Black Manta to dive down into the trench and get the amulet.
+He then begins using its powers to take control of members of the Justice Society and have them kill each other, resulting in the death of Jay Garrick.

-Year Zero features Joker using an evil mystical amulet to possess and hurt members of the Justice Society.
-Superman is possessed, but frees himself after Batman gets through to him.
-The Joker takes this as a challenge to corrupt Superman, leading to the events of Lois's death.
+The Joker goes to Egypt where he excavates the Helmet of Chaos, becoming Doctor Chaos.
+Now immensely empowered by the chaos magic from both the helmet and the amulet, the Joker attacks the Hall of Justice and easily defeats the heroes.
+Superman is possessed, but frees himself after Batman gets through to him and he destroys the Amulet of Apophis.
+The Joker takes this as a challenge to corrupt Superman following his defeat, leading to the events of Lois Lane's death.